omenking/mongodb-atlas-gcp-microblog/README.md

 - I'm a GCP Cloud Champion and I wanted to contribute content for this year for modern application development
 - I enjoy the MongoDB Lounge at re:Invent 2021, and I'm looking forward to the MongoDB Longue 2022 LOL.

+## Goal

+Build a simple microblogging platform to showcase a couple of features of MongoDB hosted on GCP and MongoDB Atlas

 ## Scope

-Lets build a simple microblogging project that allows users to sign up and post simple 280 characters.

-Things we might not implement so we can focus on cloud:
+- users can create an activity with 280 characters
+- we can see activity for a specific user
+- We will only show a history of the last 100 activity for any feed
+- We can search all activity and show 30 results
+- we can see changes pushed to the home feed in realtime
+- users can create an account with (handle, email, password)

+## Out-of-Scope

+What is out of scope for this projecet:
-- profile pages
+- avatars
+- advanced media content
+- deleting (or editing activity)
 - followerships
-- likings posts
+- liking

+These are stretch goals for you to implement 🙃

+## Other Considerations

-This app might look ugly LOL.
+- This app might look ugly LOL
+- We aren't using Iac (if we did Terraform is a good choice)

-We might not bother with IaC or CI/CD but if we did I'd use Github Actions and Terraform.
+- We aren't implement CI/CD (if we did Github Actions is a good choice)

+These are stretch goals for you to implement 🙃

 ## Instructional Tutorial